fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 To read more on the setup and configuration of the second account space see [this article from the Ledger team](https://support.ledger.com/hc/en-us/articles/115005214529-Advanced-passphrase-security)

-> This feature is optional and there is no way to tell from the ledger if you have configured this extra space.
+> **NOTE** This feature is optional and there is no way to tell from the ledger if you have configured this extra space.
 Plausibly deniable and fully recoverable secure funds!
 {: .info}

 ##### This guide will walk you through